| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 Specific functions:

-addr(expr): return the pointer address to the specified expression expr.
+addr(expr): returns the pointer address to the given expression expr.

-u(max) or u(min,max,_include_min,_include_max): return a random value in range 0...max or min...max, following a uniform distribution.
+u(max) or u(min,max,_include_min,_include_max): returns a random value in range 0...max or min...max, following a uniform distribution.
 Each range extremum can be included (default) in the distribution or not.

 v(max) or v(min,max,_include_min,_include_max) do the same but returns an integer in specified range.

-f2ui(value) and ui2f(value): Convert a large unsigned integer as a negative floating point value (and vice-versa), so that 32bits floats can be used to store large integers while keeping a unitary precision.
+f2ui(value) and ui2f(value): Convert a large unsigned integer as a negative floating-point value (and vice-versa), so that 32-bit floats can be used to store large integers while keeping a unitary precision.

 fill 0.5*(i(x+1)-i(x-1))